-- the requirements of Section 4 Statement of Financial Position paragraph 4.12(a)(iv); - the requirements of Section 7 Statement of Cash Flows; - the requirements of Section 3 Financial Statement Presentation paragraph 3.17(d); - the requirements of Section 33 Related Party Disclosures paragraph 33.7.
+- the requirements of Section 7 Statement of Cash Flows; - the requirements of Section 3 Financial Statement Presentation paragraph 3.17(d); - the requirements of Section 33 Related Party Disclosures paragraph 33.7.

-This information is included in the consolidated financial statements of Wessex Learning Trust as at 31 August 2019 and these financial statements may be obtained from the registered office.
+This information is included in the consolidated financial statements of Wessex Learning Trust as at 31 August 2020 and these financial statements may be obtained from the registered office.